CrowdDynamicsLab/CMAP/README.md

 --help:                   Print help
 ```

-Providing dataset name is mandatory.
+Providing the dataset name is mandatory.
 Please refer to the paper for optimal values of these parameters.

 ## Sample Run
 A sample dataset named biology is present in the Data folder.
 For running the hierarchical variation of the unified model with G = 20 and K = 10 for 100 iterations, execute the following command: